 As you review your responses, try to determine whether they are influenced by the work itself, the company, or the individuals with whom you work.
 This will help you decide whether a career change really is appropriate, or perhaps moving to a different workplace would resolve the bulk of your problems.

 Next, assess yourself!

-Think about your past jobs, volunteer work, hobbies and interests.
+Think about your past jobs, volunteer work, hobbies, interests, and personality type.